SafialIslam302/Automating-Investigations-of-Reproducibility/README.md

 python.exe -m pip install --upgrade pip

-When importing the project in PyCharm and then in the command line run the command "python manage.py runserver".
-You can clear the cache using the command "python manage.py clearcache"
+When importing the project in PyCharm and then in the command line run the command `python manage.py runserver`.
+You can clear the cache using the command `python manage.py clearcache`
 ## Folder Description
 - `static` includes the CSS file and the picture used in the platform.
 - `multifileupload` all the settings and URLs in the project.